gnoso/razordb/README.md

 # razordb
-A lightweight, fast, and embedded key value storage database, written in C#.
+A lightweight, fast, and embedded database for key value storage written in C#.

 ## Integrated Libraries
-RazorDB uses the reputable C5 library, by sestoft.
-It can be found on GitHub updated <a href="https://github.com/sestoft/C5" target="_blank">here</a>.
+RazorDB uses an older version of the reputable C5 library, by sestoft.
+It can be found on GitHub updated and maintained <a href="https://github.com/sestoft/C5" target="_blank">here</a>.